GET YOUR FREE RENTAL PRICE ANALYSIS

 Tenant Responsibilities

-Virginia tenants also have responsibilities to maintain a healthy landlord-tenant relationship and care for the property.
+Virginia tenants also have responsibilities to maintain a healthy landlord-tenant relationship and care for the rental.
 Tenants must:

-Pay rent on time as agreed in the lease.
+1. Pay rent on time as agreed in the rental agreement.

-Comply with lease terms and avoid causing property damage beyond normal wear and tear.
+4. Comply with rental agreement terms and avoid causing rental damage beyond normal wear and tear.

 Virginia Landlord Rights and Responsibilities